Auburn University

 In-state tuition is approximately $12,890 and out-of-state is approximately $34,922.
 These figures exclude room, board, and fees.

-Is Auburn University test-optional in 2026?
+Is Auburn University test-optional?

 Many US universities adjusted test policies after 2020.
 Check Auburn University's admissions page for current test-optional, test-required, or test-flexible policy.